Tamil Maanila Congress (Moopanar): Merge with Congress

 After the death of his father G K Moopanar in 2001, G. K Vasan was elected without opposition as the President of the TMC by the MLA's, MP's and senior officials of the party.
-After the death of his father Vaasan merged the TMC with the congress in 2002.
+After the death of his father Vaasan merged the TMC with the congress on 14 August 2002.
 The Dravida Munnetra Kazhagam and Congress together secured 163 of the 234 seats in the 2006 Assembly elections.

 Split from Congress

 On 3 November 2014, Vaasan split the party from Congress to start the Tamil Manila Congress again.
 In the 2016 Tamil Nadu Legislative Assembly election he faced a defeat when he contested as part of the People's welfare front.

 2019 Indian general elections - National Democratic alliance

 In March 2019, TMC made alliance with the AIADMK in for the 2019 Indian general elections and was allotted one seat in the Thanjavur parliamentary constituency, contesting on the AIADMK symbol.
 The alliance was also part of the broader alliance with the National Democratic Alliance.
-A TMC leader said “We are not talking to the BJP; we will be part of the AIADMK alliance,” Vasans move raised concerns when many secularist parties flocked to Congress to overthrow BJP.
+A TMC leader said "We are not talking to the BJP; we will be part of the AIADMK alliance," Vasans move raised concerns when many secularist parties flocked to Congress to overthrow BJP.